zamalali/AugmentImg/docs/docs.rst

-AugmentPy 📚
+AugmentImg 📚
 =========

-AugmentPy is an open-source, Python-based tool crafted to augment image datasets by applying a wide array of transformations.
+AugmentImg is an open-source, Python-based tool crafted to augment image datasets by applying a wide array of transformations.
 It aims to enrich machine learning datasets with varied data, enhancing model robustness without changing the original image sizes.

 Features
 --------

-- **Intuitive Graphical Interface**: Leveraging PyQt5, AugmentPy offers a straightforward GUI, making it accessible for both technical and non-technical users.
+- **Intuitive Graphical Interface**: Leveraging PyQt5, AugmentImg offers a straightforward GUI, making it accessible for both technical and non-technical users.
 - **Diverse Augmentation Suite**: Includes horizontal and vertical flips, color jittering, rotations, and more, ensuring a broad spectrum of image variations.
 - **Preservation of Image Integrity**: Augments images without resizing, maintaining the original dimensions and quality of the data.
 - **Support for Common Image Formats**: Compatible with popular formats like PNG, JPEG, TIFF, BMP, and GIF, catering to a wide range of use cases.